 Space permissions aren’t customizable on the Free plan.

 How do you find out who the space admin is for a particular space?
-Click Spaces in the Confluence navigation, and click View all spaces, then choose the Space Details icon beside a space.
+Select Spaces in the Confluence navigation and select View all spaces, then choose the Space Details icon beside a space.

 If you're one of those lucky space admins, you can assign permissions for the space to individual users, groups, or anonymous users.
 To change permissions for a space: